Primordial Black Holes from Effective Field Theory of Stochastic Single Field Inflation at NNNLO: PBH Formation from EFT of Stochastic Single Field Inflation using stochastic- formalism

 \subsection{Formation Mechanism}

 We examine the PBH formation mechanism when stochastic effects are important and tend to facilitate the increase of curvature perturbations to sufficiently large values.
 Mostly this happens with the perturbations at the small scales during inflation when they re-enter the Hubble radius, and if they are large enough, can force the Hubble patches to undergo gravitational collapse and generate PBHs.
 The standard approach to calculate the resulting PBH mass fraction goes as follows.
 We start with an initial Gaussian distribution $P(\zeta)$ of the curvature perturbation $\zeta$.
-From such a distribution, its value after integrating above some threshold magnitude of the perturbations, say $\zeta_{\rm th}$, inside a Hubble patch, provides with the probability for PBH formation or the PBH mass fraction, \bea \beta(M_{\rm PBH}) \sim \int_{\zeta_{\rm th}}P(\zeta)d\zeta, \eea Now, the formation of PBH is a rare event, and in the case of dominant quantum diffusion processes, the curvature perturbations suffer great enhancement until the the condition on their threshold $\zeta_{\rm th}\sim {\cal O}(1)$ is met.
-Such large fluctuations are thus most affected by the non-Gaussian nature in their distribution, in the far tail region.
-During inflation, the existence of an ultra-slow roll phase for the small scales provides for this large enhancements and this is where the quantum diffusion effects takes over as the driving phenomenon affecting PBH formation.
-Since the expected nature of the probability distribution function for the curvature perturbations is now not Gaussian due to non-Gaussian tail features, we will be using the results of the previous sections in the diffusion-dominated regime to determine how the obtained PDFs affects PBH mass fraction calculations.
+From such a distribution, its value after integrating above some threshold magnitude for the perturbations, say $\zeta_{\rm th}$, inside a Hubble patch, provides the probability for PBH formation of mass $M_{\rm PBH}$ or its PBH mass fraction, \bea \beta(M_{\rm PBH}) \sim \int_{\zeta_{\rm th}}P(\zeta)d\zeta, \eea Now, in the case of dominant quantum diffusion processes, the curvature perturbations suffer huge enhancement until the condition on their threshold $\zeta_{\rm th}\sim {\cal O}(1)$ is met.
+Such large fluctuations lie at the far tail region of the probability distribution, thus making PBH formation a rare event.
+This feature answers why the non-Gaussian nature of the distribution affects this process significantly.
+During inflation, the existence of an ultra-slow roll phase for the small scales provides for such enhancements and invites the quantum diffusion effects to take over as the driving phenomenon affecting PBH formation.
+Since the expected nature of the distribution function for the curvature perturbations is now not Gaussian due to prominent non-Gaussian tail features, we will be using the results of the previous sections in the diffusion-dominated regime to determine how the obtained PDFs affects PBH mass fraction calculations.

 Another important element in our analysis comes from using of the stochastic variable ${\cal N}$.
 The various distributions as mentioned before are calculated to realise the stochastic period ${\cal N}$ given some initial values of the phase space variables $\Gamma$.
 The idea is to work with the stochastic-$\delta N$ formalism where one is able to directly map the statistics of ${\cal N}$ to that of the curvature perturbation $\zeta$ on the super-Hubble scales.
 The identification is as follows: \bea \zeta_{\rm cg}({\bf x}) = \delta {\cal N} = {\cal N}({\bf x}) -\langle{\cal N}\rangle \eea where the subscript `cg' indicates coarse-grained value of the curvature perturbations in terms of the modes which enter and exit the Hubble radius for a given set of initial and final condition on phase space variables.
 The PBH mass formed is related to the scale of the mode involved in the coarse-graining and we will be using the eqns. (\ref{betazeta}, \ref{deltaN}) to make an estimate on the resulting PBH mass fraction.